 Diane's commitment to empowering women is expressed not only through fashion but also philanthropy and mentorship.
 She sits on the board of Vital Voices, a non-governmental organization that supports female leaders and entrepreneurs around the world.
 In 2010, with the Diller-von Furstenberg Family Foundation, Diane established the DVF Awards to honor and provide grants to women who have displayed leadership, strength and courage in their commitment to their causes.
-In 2012, Diane was named the most powerful woman in fashion by Forbes Magazine.
 In 2014, Diane published a memoir, The Woman I Wanted to Be.
 In 2015, she was named one of the TIME 100 Most Influential People.

 With her corporate headquarters in New York's Meatpacking District, Diane has long been a vocal member of the local community and was actively involved in the campaign to save the historic High Line railway and to develop The High Line into what it is today.
 She also serves on the board of Culture Shed, the new center for artistic and cultural innovation in New York City.

 Diane is married to Barry Diller.
 She has two children, Alexander and Tatiana, and four grandchildren.
 With all of her successes, Diane happily maintains, "Children are my greatest creation."